code-review-checklists/java-concurrency/README.md

 Usage of `@GuardedBy` is especially beneficial in conjunction with [Error Prone]( https://errorprone.info/) tool which is able to [statically check for unguarded accesses to fields and methods with @GuardedBy annotations](https://errorprone.info/bugpattern/GuardedBy).
-There is also an inspection 'Unguarded field access' in IntelliJ IDEA with the same effect.
+There is also an inspection "Unguarded field access" in IntelliJ IDEA with the same effect.

 <a name="document-benign-race"></a>
 [#](#document-benign-race) Dc.8.
 If in a thread-safe class some **fields are accessed both from